eloimoliner/denoising-historical-recordings/README.md

 A ".wav" file with the denoised version, as well as the residual noise and the original signal in "mono", will be generated in the same directory as the input file.
 ## Training
 TODO
+## Remarks

+The trained model is specialized in denoising gramophone recordings, such as the ones included in this collection https://archive.org/details/georgeblood.
+It has shown to be robust to a wide range of different noises, but it may produce some artifacts if you try to inference in something completely different.

+We used classical music as training data, so it is expected to work better with this genre than any other.
+Nevertheless, we also experienced good results with other kinds of non-classical music like, for instance, some old jazz recordings.